 - 2012 - 13: Emily Makoutz

 The Sam and Brenda Ochodnicky Annual Scholarship fund was established in 2011.
 Sam received his Bachelor of Science in Applied Physics in 1963.
 The scholarship was established for a Michigan resident physics major, and carries with it a required minimum 2.5 GPA and demonstrated financial need.
+Your donation is appreciated.

 - 2018 - 19: Daniel Koshar

 - 2017 - 18: Kevin Rocheleau

 - 2015 - 16: Kevin Rocheleau

 - 2014 - 15: Kevin Rocheleau